 |Secure Authentication||Supports standard authentication and OAuth2||Supports Kerberos, OAuth2, and standard authentication|

 Contact us and we can guide you along the road, independent of if that road leads towards Apache Kafka, or RabbitMQ.
-Compare for yourself, by get started with a free Apache Kafka and a free RabbitMQ plan on CloudKarafka or CloudAMQP.
+Compare for yourself, by getting started with a free Apache Kafka and a free RabbitMQ plan on CloudKarafka or CloudAMQP.